influence-usa/campaign-finance_state_OH/README.md

 TODO
 ----
 <ul>
-<li>EXP data has a different date field then CON data - right now only EXP data is reading the date.</li>
 <li>delete the unzip option in the config file and create it as a subdirectory of download_dir.Change code accordingly.</li>
 <li>add a test option as -t and move the json option to -j</li>
 <li>find which tables are relevant - </li>